kaltura/developer-platform-docs/documentation/player-portal/android/player-events-android.md

 - CAN_PLAY: Sent when enough data is available that the media can be played, at least for a couple of frames.
 This corresponds to the HAVE_ENOUGH_DATA readyState.
 - PLAY: Sent when playback of the media starts after having been paused; that is, when playback is resumed after a prior pause event.
 - PLAYING: Sent when the media begins to play (either for the first time, after having been paused, or after ending and then restarting).
-- PLAYHEAD_UPDATED: Send player position every 100 Milisec
+- PLAYHEAD_UPDATED: Send player position every 100 ms
 - ENDED: Sent when playback completes.

 ### Additional User actions